fuzaila/bukjou/README.md

 1. Start by initializing your database.
 2. Open the terminal and use command "nodemon app.js" to start the backend.
 3. To compile the frontend, use command "ng serve"
-4. The API's for frontend are loaded from the local URL's - localhost:3000/books and localhost:3000/blogs.
+4. The API's for frontend are loaded from the local URL's - localhost:3000/books and localhost:3000/blogs (Or whatever port number your node server runs on).
 Open these on you browser.

 ### Admin